-In contrast, VegDischarge v1 utilizes a high-resolution (1 km grid) VegET model coupled with the mizuRoute framework, providing detailed hydrological dynamics across more than 64,000 river segments.
+In contrast, VegDischarge v1 utilizes a high-resolution (1-km grid) VegET model coupled with the mizuRoute framework, providing detailed hydrological dynamics across more than 64,000 river segments.
 This high-resolution modeling offers a granular view of surface and subsurface runoff processes, enhancing the accuracy of discharge estimations.
 Additionally, the VegDischarge v1 dataset spans the period of 2000-2021, making it more relevant for contemporary hydrological and climatic studies compared to previous studies with earlier time frames.
 These differences in methodologies, input data, model configurations, and temporal coverage highlight the unique contributions of VegDischarge v1, providing a robust and detailed hydrological dataset for Africa that accounts for the continent's diverse and dynamic water systems.

 Table 3.
-Comparing the VegDischarge v1 data of 3238.1 km³.year-1 (2000-2021) with estimated discharge (in km3 yr-1) from previous studies for different time periods.
+Comparing the VegDischarge v1 data of 3238.1 km³·year-1 (2000-2021) with estimated discharge (in km3·year-1) from previous studies for different time periods.